Barwon Health offers six Intern Pharmacist positions each year (government-funded).

 About the Barwon Health Pharmacy Department

-The Pharmacy Department is staffed by 110 FTE staff (including 64 FTE pharmacists) across University Hospital Geelong, the rehabilitation and aged care site (McKellar Centre) and the private hospital (St John of God).
+The Pharmacy Department is staffed by 119 FTE staff (including 74 FTE pharmacists) across the acute site (University Hospital Geelong), the rehabilitation and aged care site (McKellar Centre) and the private hospital (St John of God).

 The Department provides clinical pharmacy services, aseptic and oncology preparation, HITH and outpatient services.
 A high degree of specialisation exists in clinical pharmacy roles (e.g. cardiology, emergency, gastroenterology, general medicine, infectious diseases, intensive care, neurology, oncology, paediatrics, palliative care, psychiatry, renal and surgery), clinical trials, medication safety, medicines information, antimicrobial stewardship and radiopharmacy.

 There is a dedicated education team, led by an experienced full-time education pharmacist and supported by two additional enthusiastic educators.